clojurebridge-minneapolis/clojurebridgemn.org/README.md

 # auto deployment

-This section is *extra credit* for those curious about system administration.
+This section is *extra credit* for those curious about system administration (and auto deployment to a VPS).

 The `bin/update` script can be called with the last committer and last commit timestamp by the `bit/github-push.py` script which,